ggoldens/pm-slack-app/README.md

 ## Introduction

-This Slack app works with an active [Postmark](https://postmarkapp.com/) account, and can currently do the following:
+[Postmark](https://postmarkapp.com/) makes it easy to send time-sensitive application email to your customers.
+This Slack app works with an active Postmark account, and can currently do the following:

 ### Bounce notifications